Asbestos in Paint

 Asbestos was once a favourite of the construction industry because it was cheap, durable and heat resistant, meaning it was commonly featured in buildings of all kinds in one form or another.

 Due to the inclusion of asbestos fibres, asbestos paint is usually thicker than normal paint and has a rougher surface and a chalkier texture.
-This is not a guarantee that you’re looking at paint with asbestos in it, but it can be a rough starting point in your assessment.

-But all follow a similar approach:
+But all follow a similar approach including sampling suspect asbestos containing materials:

 The safest and most accurate way to determine the presence of asbestos in paint at your property is to book a professional asbestos survey.
 At EMS, we employ a team of expert, qualified and UKAS-accredited surveyors offering asbestos surveys in Hereford, Worcester, London and across the UK.